 Breastfeeding in baby groups really helped

 Everybody was lovely at all the baby groups we attended and supportive of breastfeeding so I really felt my confidence increasing week by week.
 This meant that as I started to find breastfeeding easier I was able to abandon the feeding cover and breastfeed confidently without.
 I am happy to say that we have never looked back and have now breastfed in an every growing long list of places.

 From my experience of breastfeeding in public I have learnt a few tips that will hopefully help a new mum who is getting started with breastfeeding and may have the same worries.

-• When going out, wear clothes that you are comfortable feeding in.
+When going out make sure you have breastfeeding friendly clothes .
 One recommendation I had was to wear a vest top underneath a regular top, so you can pull the vest top down and the other top up to achieve discreet feeding.
 While this is a great tip that many people find useful, I found it too fiddly to do quickly so I could never make this method work for me.
 I also found it too hot to wear two tops during the hot summer months.
 Alternatively, I found that by just wearing clothes I felt comfortable in that also had easy access for feeding baby was sufficient to achieve breastfeeding discreetly.
-I made the most of the opportunity to buy myself some stylish breastfeeding friendly clothes SHOP so I could feel good about myself which is a great way to gain that extra confidence ready for breastfeeding in public.
+I made the most of the opportunity to buy myself some nursing tops and a nursing hoodie so I could feel good about myself which is a great way to gain that extra confidence ready for breastfeeding in public.